What is Proteus?

-Company logo and registered name entered here is what pulls through to proteus and will appear when generating documents and templates.
-Single point entry, saves time and ensures consistency across all literature.
+Company logo and registered name entered here are what pull through to proteus and will appear when generating documents and templates.
+Single-point entry, saves time and ensures consistency across all literature.

 The Languages & Labels section within the Admin Console, enables a company to customise the Terminology and Custom fields in Proteus:

 Every company is different.
-The Language & Labels section really helps a company feel familiar with Proteus: this is where you can change the labelling to match the systems your company currently uses.
+The Language & Labels section really helps a company feel familiar with Proteus: this is where you can change the labeling to match the terminology and systems your company currently uses.

 The Billing & Licensing Section, within the Admin Console, is where you manage the number of licenses required and keep track of all invoices from Proteus.

-A licence is required for every user.
-The number of users you can add, is capped to the number of licenses you have.
+A license is required for every user.
+The number of users you can add is capped to the number of licenses you have.
 Once you have reached this cap, you will not be able to add any new users and instead will be redirected to the Billing and Licensing section to purchase more Licenses.

-Likewise inactive licenses can be removed in the billing and licensing section by reducing the number of Licenses, so that you are not being charged for licences you are not using.
+Likewise, inactive licenses can be removed in the billing and licensing section by reducing the number of Licenses so that you are not being charged for licenses you are not using.

-The invoices page gives you access to all your invoices form Proteus.
-Any changes in the number of licences is automatically reflected here.
+Proteus generates auto-renewal invoices.
+The invoices page gives you download access to all your invoices from Proteus.
+Any changes in the number of licenses are automatically reflected here.

-Your profile drop down is where you will set up your personal profile including all your work related details including; job title, skills, qualifications and your CV.
+Your profile drop-down is where you will set up your personal profile including all your work-related details including; your job title, skills, qualifications, and your CV.

 This information is used across Proteus to link your profile to projects and your CV to proposals.
 It only needs to be added once, it can be edited at any time by yourself or the Company Admin.

-The opportunity section allows you to capture any new business enquiries or potential tenders and seamlessly share them with your team.
-Also Opportunities will appear on your dashboard to remind you of the lead, also any further action that may be needed.
+The opportunity section allows you to capture any new business inquiries or potential tenders and seamlessly share them with your team.
+Also, Opportunities will appear on your dashboard to remind you of the lead, also any further action that may be needed.

 It is important to store any potential client or business recommendations, Opportunities section makes them easily accessible to your full team.

 A business proposal is a document you would send out to potential clients outlining the services you are offering them.
-Information within the Proposal includes; CTR’S, Team (Organogram chart), Project plan, Files, File upload, Add folder and Create document.
+Information within the Proposal includes; WBS, CTRs, Team (Organogram chart), Project plan, Files, File upload, Add folder and Create document.

 Projects are at the heart of Proteus.
 A project is created when a proposal has been accepted and a contract has been agreed.
-The new project sets out the scope of work, budget and resource required to complete a piece of work.
+The new project sets out the scope of work, budget, and resources required to complete a piece of work.
 It also sets out the various stages and allows the project leader to see immediately the status of the project.

-The project dashboard allows the user to create new projects and to drill deeper into existing projects to see exactly where the project is in terms of resource, time and financial resources.
+The project dashboard allows the user to create new projects and drill deeper into existing projects to see exactly where the project is in terms of resources, time, and financial resources.
 This is essential in project management both from a resource and finance perspective.